portworx/px-dev/install_run_rhel.md

      	Total Capacity	:  119 GiB
      	Total Used    	:  3.7 GiB
 ```
+You have now just completed setup of PX-Lite on your first server.
 To increase capacity and enable high-availability, run the same steps on each of the remaining two servers.

-Afterwards, continue on with [how to use PX-Lite storage](https://github.com/portworx/px-lite/blob/master/README.md#using-storage).
+Afterwards, continue  with [Quick Start Guides](https://github.com/portworx/px-lite/blob/master/README.md#install--and-quick-start-guides) for application scenarios that use PX-Lite.